nicespoon/retro-adsb-radar/README.md

   - `SCREEN_WIDTH` and `SCREEN_HEIGHT`: Default 960x540 recommended for best display.
   - Font sizes can be adjusted individually with `HEADER_FONT_SIZE`, `RADAR_FONT_SIZE`, `TABLE_FONT_SIZE`, and `INSTRUCTION_FONT_SIZE`.
   - `MAX_TABLE_ROWS`: Controls how many aircraft are shown in the data table.
+  - `BACKGROUND_PATH`: Optional path to a background image.
+The image will be scaled to match the display resolution.

 - **Data Source**
   - `TAR1090_URL`: URL of your tar1090 instance.
 Default is `http://localhost/tar1090/data/aircraft.json`.